 Beaches in Supetar

 Acapulco Beach is one of Supetar’s most popular beaches.
-This pebble beach leads on to the perfect swimming spot in the clear turquoise sea.
+This pebble beach leads to the perfect swimming spot in the clear turquoise sea.

 Another option is Punta Beach.
 It’s one of the main beaches in Supetar, bordered by plenty of trees providing the perfect escape from the sun.